kristenjacobs/container-networking/slides/Notes.md

 ## Step 2: Demo

-* Explain that we now using a (different) single node vagrant environment.
+* Explain that we now using a (new but similar) single node vagrant environment.
+* Talk through the *env.sh*.
+* Talk through the *setup.sh*.
+    * Describe the parts common to the previous step.
-* Walk through bridge creation lines.
+    * Describe the bridge creation lines.
-* Run setup script.
+* Run the *setup.sh* script.
-* Show routes on host.
+* Show the interfaces/routes on the node.
-* Show routes on network namespace.
+* Show the interfaces/routes in the network namespace.
 * Ping between network namespaces.
     * Highlight the TTL.
 Should be the default value, thus no routing is going on here!
 * Ping network namespace from node.
     * Highlight the TTL.
 Should be the same.
 * Mention that currently we cant get external traffic to the namespaces, as we are not fowarding IP packets.
 However, we will set this up in the next example.
-* Show + run the test script.
+* Show + run *test.sh*.

 ## Step 3: Diagram

 * 2 nodes, each setup the same as 2 but with different subnets.
 * Talk about the routing within the node.
 * Talk about the (next hop) routing between nodes (only works if the nodes are on the same L2 network).
-* This is how the the *host-gw* flannel backend works, and also single L2 *Calico*.
+* Note that this is how the the *host-gw* flannel backend works, and also single L2 *Calico*.

 ## Step 3: Demo

 * Explain that we are now using a 2 node vagrant setup.
+* Talk through the *env.sh*.
+* Talk through the *setup.sh*.
+    * Describe the parts common to the previous step.
-* Explain the setup of the extra routes.
+    * Describe the setup of the extra routes.
 * Explain the IP forwarding.
     * What does this do/why is it needed: Turns your Linux box into a router.
     * Is enabling this a security risk: Maybe, but it is required in this case!
-* Run the setup.sh
+* Run the *setup.sh* script.
-* Show the host routes.
+* Show the interfaces/routes on the node.
-* Show the network namespace routes.
+* Show the interfaces/routes in the network namespace.
 * Ping network namespaces across nodes.
     * Highlight the TTL.
 Explain the reported value.
-* Ping a network namespace on the other node from this node.
+* Ping a network namespace on the other node from the node.
     * Highlight the TTL.
 Explain the reported value.
-* Show + run the test script.
+* Show + run *test.sh*.

 ## Step 4: Diagram